 Getting good scores is really important for securing admission to a good university or a desired course.
 However, not having a high enough GPA doesn’t have to be discouraging.
 Here you’re still going to know about top universities which take admission with a low CGPA.

 GPA stands for Grade Point Average, measured on a scale from 1.0 to 4.0, where 4.0 is the highest.
-Anything above 3.0 is usually considered good and can be a minimum GPA requirement for most universities, and anything below that is generally not considered a good number.
-To calculate GPA from your CGPA, you can use a conversion table.
-To give you an idea, a CGPA of above 7 translates to GPA above 3.0.
+Anything above 3.0 is often considered good and can be a minimum GPA requirement for most universities, and anything below that is generally not considered a good number.

-Often underrated, a well-thought, honest, and convincing statement of purpose can add weight to your application.
-Your certificates and transcripts cannot focus on specific achievements in a proper way, but when you write about yourself, you can select and highlight essential points relevant to the course.
-Make the most of this opportunity to make the admission officers see you in a way you want to.
+Frequently underrated, a well-thought, honest, and convincing statement of purpose can add weight to your application.
+Your certificates and transcripts cannot focus on specific achievements properly, but when you write about yourself, you can select and highlight essential points relevant to the course.
+Make the most of this opportunity to make the study abroad admission officers see you in a way you want to.

-Your scores alone cannot outline your personality and character, which is the reason many universities also give considerable importance to extra-curricular activities.
-Extracurricular activities alone will not be enough in your admissions, but they certainly add great value to an application.
+Your scores alone cannot outline your personality and character, which is the reason many universities also give considerable importance to extracurricular activities.
+Extracurricular activities alone will not be enough for your study abroad admissions, but they certainly add great value to an application.
 Activities can range from sports and music to volunteering for social activities.